 2. Adjust the pillow

 When lying on your side, put the pillow between your knees.
-Ensure that it is parallel to your knees but not hips (in line with your knees).
-To relieve any tension in the lower back area, position a pillow beneath your upper leg when sleeping on your side.
+Ensure it is parallel to your knees but not your hips (in line with your knees).
+To relieve tension in the lower back area, position a pillow beneath your upper leg when sleeping on your side.
 This will help support your spine’s natural curve and the hips, knees, and torso alignment during sleep.

 3. Modify the height